GMAT Timing Strategy: Your Ultimate Guide (2024)

 Verbal Timing Strategies

-Remember that on the verbal section, you’ll have about one minute and 48 seconds per question.
+Remember that on the verbal section, you’ll have about two minutes per question.
 However, you don’t actually want to spend an equal amount of time on each problem!
-Some questions require more time, like RC passages, while others take less time, like short SC questions.
 Each different question type requires a different timing strategy.

-Reading Comprehension sections should average 6-8 minutes each, and you’ll see about four passages on test day.
+Reading Comprehension questions make up about half of your Verbal questions.
+You’ll see 3-4 passages with 3-4 questions each on test day.
 Short passages have three associated questions, while longer ones typically contain four questions.
 Spend 2-4 minutes, on average, to read the passage, depending on its length.
 Don’t waste time reading and rereading details; your job on the read-through is to pick up the main idea of the passage and the attitude of the author.
 You can always go back to the passage when you’re asked about specific details.
 Some questions take about 30 seconds to answer, while more challenging ones may last up to 90 seconds.

-Critical Reasoning questions, 9-11 of them, require you to read the question stem, the argument, and five answer choices.
+Critical Reasoning questions make up the other half of your Verbal section.
+They require you to read the question stem, the argument, and five answer choices.
 In order to correctly answer the questions, you must fully understand each piece of the argument and how each answer choice connects to the argument.
 Questions are full of trickily-worded information, including double negations and comparisons about numerical quantities, elements that can easily confuse even the best test-taker if he or she is rushing.
 Critical Reasoning questions should take no less than 90 seconds to complete.
 Longer or tougher questions may take upwards of three minutes.

 Quantitative Timing Strategies

-On the GMAT quantitative section, you have 62 minutes to answer 31 questions; that’s an average of two minutes per question.
-Budgeting exactly two minutes per question, however, is not a sound strategy.
+On the GMAT quantitative section, you have 45 minutes to answer 21 questions; that’s an average of 2.15 minutes per question.
+Budgeting exactly 2.15 minutes per question, however, is not a sound strategy.
 Just like in the verbal section, some questions require more time than others.
 To give yourself time for more difficult questions, you must solve the easier questions in closer to one minute.
 Taking practice tests and doing lots of practice questions with careful review is the best way to figure out which questions you can solve faster, and which require more time.

 Get started quickly.
 Don’t agonize over how to get started on a particular question.
 Start factoring, or draw a Venn diagram; do something!